jdtaylor7/workflow/server/security.md

 # Enable email notifications

 ### Set up email server
-* *Leaving this, but not implementing for now because it's fairly complicated and not a priority.
+* *Leaving this, but not implementing for now because it's not a priority.
 Therefore, these instructions are incomplete*
 * `sudo apt-get install postfix`
 * GUI options:
     * Mail configuration: `Internet Site`